Hawkie/SpaceCommand/README.md

 f5 to reload and reset game
 ---

+The game is hosted on a free hosting provider at:  http://spacecommand.000webhostapp.com/ If you do not hear the sound initially - press f5 to refresh.

 To host on a server:
 It's harder than I thought to host locally.
 A good article explaining the issues is here: https://medium.freecodecamp.org/how-to-set-up-a-typescript-project-67b427114884